ss4ws/FREN-2020/docs/A.R.T.md

 # A.R.T.

-Each session will begin with two quiet minutes and will end with another two minutes for a micro-reflection and completion of the form A.R.T (Attention and Reflection Tracker).
+Each session will begin with two quiet minutes and will end with another two minutes for a micro-reflection and completion of [the form A.R.T (Attention and Reflection Tracker)](https://forms.gle/HP2nsVDkqsYggpxF7).
 {: .fs-6 .fw-300 }

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScgSEE-1F53aiYiaGGUo_3W_HKYpKjzVPS-uReLELGrYZsodg/viewform?embedded=true" width=100% height="775" frameborder="0" marginheight="0" marginwidth="0"></iframe>